 Careers and families followed, but what seemed to be the end was far from it.
 In 1982, with enough former Mystics living in Boise again for the first time in a decade, the group went on the proverbial mission from God and put the old band back together.
 What began as a one-night stand in a packed church basement has become nearly three decades of playing at festivals, private and company parties, reunions, wedding receptions, cruise nights, fund-raisers, benefits, the governor's ball, Alive After Five, Nampa Nights, the Western Idaho Fair, Boise River Festival, Boise's Fourth of July Celebration, the Idaho Botanical Garden's summer concert series, and other events.
 The band has opened for the Guess Who, Rick Nelson, Chad and Jeremy and other names.

 Players have come and gone during this time, with most of the early members being replaced by some of the area's best professional musicians.
-Longtime Mystics since the group reunited in 1982 include Woodward, Lawson Hill (21 years), Russ Martin (15 years), Bill Liles (11 years), Rico Weisman (11 years), Don Cunningham (five years) and the late Robb Campbell (four years).
+Current memberts include Mystics co-founder Tim Woodward, Lawson Hill (28 years), Rico Weisman (18 years) and Don Cunningham (11 years).

 Two things haven't changed.
 The Mystics are the only Treasure Valley classic rock group with an original member and are still playing the music they love - classic rock from the Sixties, plus some older and newer tunes to keep things interesting.

-Except for Paul Revere and the Raiders, no other Boise area rock group has been together as long.
-The Mystics -- four decades and still rockin'.
+No other Boise area rock group has been together as long or does classic rock and roll better.
+The Mystics -- five decades and still rockin'.